aclao89/NYC_Race-SAT/README.md

 1. What factors influence differences in SAT scores and opportunities to attend certain colleges/universities?
 2. Factoring in housing prices, where can one get the best high school education in New York City?
-3. Using crime and US Household median income data to back up the safety scores
+3. Using NYPD Crime Data, can we find any overlaps of high crime in poor performing schools?

 ## METHODS

 This analysis used descriptive statistics and data visualizations to explore the following datasets on New York City high schools.

-1. [Sat scores](https://data.cityofnewyork.us/Education/2012-SAT-Results/f9bf-2cp4) for all NYC high schools in 2011-2012
+1. [Sat scores]- (https://data.cityofnewyork.us/Education/2012-SAT-Results/f9bf-2cp4) for all NYC high schools in 2011-2012
-2. [School attendance information](https://data.cityofnewyork.us/Education/School-Attendance-and-Enrollment-Statistics-by-Dis/7z8d-msnt) -- Attendance information for each school in New York City
+2. [School attendance information](https://data.cityofnewyork.us/Education/School-Attendance-and-Enrollment-Statistics-by-Dis/7z8d-msnt) - Attendance information for each school in New York City
 3. [Class size](https://data.cityofnewyork.us/Education/2010-2011-Class-Size-School-level-detail/urz7-pzb3) - Information on class size for each school
 4. [Advanced Placement](https://data.cityofnewyork.us/Education/AP-College-Board-2010-School-Level-Results/itfs-ms3e) - Advanced Placement (AP) exam results for each high school (passing an optional AP exam in a particular subject can earn a student college credit in that subject)
 5. [Demographic information](https://data.cityofnewyork.us/Education/School-Demographics-and-Accountability-Snapshot-20/ihfw-zy9j) - Demographic information for each school